OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

 15. **Recommendations to the Board regarding the creation of ad-hoc committees or subsidiary bodies**
 	  1. JT - We are not recommending the creation of any subsidiary bodies at this time.
 16. **Finances of the OpenWIS Association**
     1. **Challenges arising from existing funding mechanisms**
         1. MDA - We have an issue that relates to in-kind contributions to the Association.
 A lot of new members would prefer in-kind manpower contributions rather than money.
-We don't define the equivalent of 10,00 Euros contribution as an in-kind contribution.
+We don't define the equivalent of €10,000 contribution as an in-kind contribution.
         2. JT - When the fees are spent, they are spent to help the Association, not to help a project.
 So, in-kind cannot be just to a project; it has to be for the Association facilities or other help to the Association as a whole.
         3. RGb - If you want to improve some software by manpower then is that a problem?
         4. JT - You can affiliate with any project, there is no need for equal contributions.
-        5. So, you are contributing to the running of the Association; what is the equivalent of 10,000 Euros?
+        5. MDA - So, you are contributing to the running of the Association; what is the equivalent of €10,000?
         6. JT - 20 days.
         7. MDA - Ok, so long as it is stated somewhere.
         8. RGb - How do you control that?